How It Works

 இவ்வலைப்பக்கம் இன்னும் மொழிபெயர்க்கப்படவில்லை. நீங்கள் இங்கே பங்களிக்கலாம்.

-The objective of Let’s Encrypt and the ACME protocol is to make it possible to set up an HTTPS server and have it automatically obtain a browser-trusted certificate, without any human intervention.
-This is accomplished by running a certificate management agent on the web server.
+The objective of Let’s Encrypt and the ACME protocol is to make it possible to set up an HTTPS server and have it automatically obtain browser-trusted certificates without any human intervention.
+This is accomplished by running an ACME client on a web server.

-To understand how the technology works, let’s walk through the process of setting up https://example.com/ with a certificate management agent that supports Let’s Encrypt.
+To understand how the technology works, let’s walk through the process of setting up https://example.com/ with an ACME client.

 There are two steps to this process.
-First, the agent proves to the CA that the web server controls a domain.
-Then, the agent can request, renew, and revoke certificates for that domain.
+First, the ACME client proves to the Certificate Authority (CA) that the web server controls a domain.
+After that the client can request or revoke certificates for that domain.

 Domain Validation

-Let’s Encrypt identifies the server administrator by public key.
-The first time the agent software interacts with Let’s Encrypt, it generates a new key pair and proves to the Let’s Encrypt CA that the server controls one or more domains.
+Let’s Encrypt identifies the ACME client software by public key.
+The first time the ACME client interacts with Let’s Encrypt, it generates a new account key pair and proves to the Let’s Encrypt CA that the operator controls one or more domains.
 This is similar to the traditional CA process of creating an account and adding domains to that account.

-To kick off the process, the agent asks the Let’s Encrypt CA what it needs to do in order to prove that it controls example.com.
+To kick off the process, the client asks the Let’s Encrypt CA what it needs to do in order to prove that it controls example.com.
 The Let’s Encrypt CA will look at the domain name being requested and issue one or more sets of challenges.
-These are different ways that the agent can prove control of the domain.
-For example, the CA might give the agent a choice of either:
+There are different ways that the client can prove control of the domain.
+For example, the CA might give the client a choice of either:

 Requesting challenges to validate example.com

-The agent software completes one of the provided sets of challenges.
+The client software completes one of the provided sets of challenges.
 Let’s say it is able to accomplish the second task above: it creates a file on a specified path on the http://example.com site.
-The agent also signs the provided nonce with its private key.
-Once the agent has completed these steps, it notifies the CA that it’s ready to complete validation.
+Once the client has completed these steps, it notifies the CA that it’s ready to complete validation.

 Requesting authorization to act for example.com

-If the signature over the nonce is valid, and the challenges check out, then the agent identified by the public key is authorized to do certificate management for example.com.
-We call the key pair the agent used an “authorized key pair” for example.com.
+If the challenges check out, then the client identified by the public key is authorized to do certificate management for example.com.

 Certificate Issuance and Revocation

-Once the agent has an authorized key pair, requesting, renewing, and revoking certificates is simple—just send certificate management messages and sign them with the authorized key pair.
+Once the client is authorized, requesting, renewing, and revoking certificates is simple—just send certificate management messages and sign them with the authorized account key pair.

-To obtain a certificate for the domain, the agent constructs a PKCS#10 Certificate Signing Request that asks the Let’s Encrypt CA to issue a certificate for example.com with a specified public key.
+To obtain a certificate for the domain, the client constructs a PKCS#10 Certificate Signing Request (CSR) that asks the Let’s Encrypt CA to issue a certificate for example.com with a specified public key.
 As usual, the CSR includes a signature by the private key corresponding to the public key in the CSR.
-The agent also signs the whole CSR with the authorized key for example.com so that the Let’s Encrypt CA knows it’s authorized.
+The client also signs the whole CSR with the authorized key for example.com so that the Let’s Encrypt CA knows it’s authorized.

 Requesting a certificate for example.com

 Revocation works in a similar manner.
-The agent signs a revocation request with the key pair authorized for example.com, and the Let’s Encrypt CA verifies that the request is authorized.
-If so, it publishes revocation information into the normal revocation channels (i.e. OCSP), so that relying parties such as browsers can know that they shouldn’t accept the revoked certificate.
+The client signs a revocation request with the account key pair authorized for example.com, and the Let’s Encrypt CA verifies that the request is authorized.
+If so, it publishes revocation information via Certificate Revocation List (CRL), so that relying parties such as browsers can know that they shouldn’t accept the revoked certificate.

 Requesting revocation of a certificate for example.com